 Similarly, Limited companies are also required to provide a number of contact addresses for Companies House.
 This blog will break explain the requirements and purpose of each these addresses.

 Freelancers, contractors, and small business owners operating as sole traders are asked to supply a home address and business address when they register with HMRC as self-employed.

 If you work or trade from non-residential business premises (e.g. a store, warehouse, studio), you will probably want to use that address as your official business address.
 If you run your business from home, you can simply use your private residence as a business address.

 However, some small business owners prefer to use a professional address service from a third party.
 Many types of businesses, including company formation agents, accountants, and mail-receiving providers like MailBoxes Etc, UPS, and the Post Office offer professional address services for letters, as well as different sizes of physical mailboxes for larger packages and customer returns.

-These types of services are great if you want to keep your home address private, create a more professional image, accept deliveries and customers returns at all times of the day.
-It also has the potential to give your business a presence in an area different to where you actually trade or operate from.
+These types of services are great if you want to keep your home address private, create a more professional image, accept deliveries and customer returns at all times of the day.
+It also has the potential to give your business a presence in an area different to where you actually trade or operate.